 The faster the shutter speed, the more you will need to compensate for light lost with aperture and ISO settings.

-For underwater shooting, aperture control is critical to expose your images correctly.
+Aperture control is critical to expose your underwater photos correctly.
 Adjustments are made in accordance with ISO and shutter speed settings.
 Different lenses will have different aperture capabilities, with larger aperture lenses accompanied by a higher price tag.
 Many underwater photographers, both professional and hobbyists, are satisfied with using a lens with a maximum aperture of f4.
 However, using a lens with higher aperture capabilities is beneficial for exposing your image in darker conditions.
 Prime lenses can have the widest aperture capabilities, with an f stop value up to f1.4.
 The wider the aperture, the more light is allowed in, making prime lenses the best low-light companion underwater.